-Citation with stable link: Philip A. Harland, 'Mysians, Galatians, Pisidians, and others: Strabo on relations among Anatolian peoples (early first century CE),' Last modified January 20, 2023, http://philipharland.com/Blog/?p=11809.
+Citation with stable link: Philip A. Harland, 'Mysians, Galatians, Pisidians, and others: Strabo on relations among Anatolian peoples (early first century CE),' Ethnic Relations and Migration in the Ancient World, last modified March 13, 2023, http://philipharland.com/Blog/?p=11809.

 Comments: After dealing with the northern portion of Asia Minor or Anatolia (modern Turkey), Strabo turns to a variety of other peoples in Anatolia.
 Again, as he is close to home, he provides considerable detail along the way.
 Despite his focus on the Greek settlements and cities, he nonetheless sketches out an impression of other indigenous peoples in different regions of the area.
 Strabo spends considerable time clarifying that the relationship between Bithynians, Mysians, Phrygians, Maionians, and others was hotly debated and that some or all of them may well all be closely related (and connected with Thracians).
 Here he taps into the poetry of Homer as though it is a reliable source of ethnographic information (as he also tends to do elsewhere).